Landscape Decisions: Towards a new framework for using land assets

 A second call for proposals on mathematical and statistical challenges is open until 10 September 2019.

-Two further funding calls led by AHRC - external link - are open until 11 July 2019.
+Two further funding calls led by AHRC - external link - have now closed.

 £10·5 million is available to support a number of activities over the four years of the programme.